ethanzell/DGME-and-DBME-Algorithms/README.md

 This repository gives the implementation of the DGME and DBME algorithms from the paper _Deep Backward and Galerkin Methods for Learning Finite State Master Equations_ by Asaf Cohen, Mathieu Laurière and Ethan Zell.
 Specfically, the code given here pertains to Example 7.1 in the paper.

 The DGME and DBME algorithms are contained in separate notebooks with those names.
-Recall from the paper that the DGME output is a single neural network while the output from the DBME is a "mesh" of neural networks along a given partition of $[0,T]$.
+Recall from the paper that the DGME output is a single neural network while the output from the DBME is a "mesh" of neural networks along a given partition of the time interval $[0,T]$.

 At the end of each notebook are visualization classes that were used to create the graphs from the paper.
 The models used to create the graphs are also included here.